Agroprosperis/jetson-webapp/README.md

 This mode builds the `tilletia-app:latest` image from the current tree, mounts models from `${REPO_DIR}/data/model`, and uses `${REPO_DIR}/data/output_hq` and `${REPO_DIR}/data/runs` for outputs.
 Missing runtime folders under `data/` are created automatically by deploy scripts.

+# YOLO model deployment
+YOLO model weights must be downloaded from the Roboflow site.
+Upload the downloaded `.pt` weights in the app from `Model Catalog`, then compile the uploaded model as TensorRT from the UI according to [Compile model as TensorRT from UI](#compile-model-as-tensorrt-from-ui).
+After compilation, select the generated engine on the dashboard and run analysis.

 # Roboflow NAS model deployment
 From `deploy` folder run:
 ```
 sudo docker compose -f docker-compose.deploy-model.yml run --rm --build deploy-model <modelid> <ROBOFLOWAPI_KEY>
 ```
 It creates <modelid>.zip archive which could be directly uploaded to the app

+# Compile model as TensorRT from UI
+Open `Model Catalog` from the dashboard, upload the model file if it is not already listed, then click the model's compile action to create a TensorRT engine.
+Wait for the compile job to finish, then return to the dashboard and select the compiled engine from the model dropdown.

 # Development tips&tricks